 The Benefits of Charity in Ramadan

 Giving charity during Ramadan is a commendable act of worship.
-The month of Ramadan brings innumerable blessings for believers with a promise of divine forgiveness and redemption.
-Charitable deeds performed in the holy month contain greater virtue than those accomplished at other times of the year.
-This is the reason many Muslims donate more Sadaqah and Zakat this month in the hope of a magnified reward.
+The month of Ramadan brings immense blessings for the believers, with a promise of forgiveness from Allah.
+Ramadan charity that is performed in the holy month contains great virtue over donations made at any other time in the year.
+By giving charity in Ramadan, Muslims are able to reap all these benefits along with increased blessings from Allah (SWT).
+This is the reason why many Muslims donate more Sadaqah in this month, with the hope of an increased reward.

 Types of Charity

 Every beneficial act that would help the community in any way is Sadaqah.
-You can give Sadaqah by supporting the provision of education in a deprived area, donating towards the construction of a mosque, building a water well and sponsoring an orphan.
+You can give Sadaqah by supporting the establishment of education in a deprived area, donating towards the construction of a mosque, building a water well or sponsoring an orphan.

 How to Give Charity in Ramadan

-In addition to this, Ramadan charity can be given in ways that are exclusive to the holy month.
-It can be done by feeding the fasting in the form of contributions towards public Iftar meals at Mosques or other community venues.
-You can also donate food items to food banks near you or support any charitable organisation by donating towards Iftar packs or food parcels.
-A hadith of the Prophet (SAW) commends this act in the following words:
+Ramadan charity can be given in ways that are exclusive to the holy month.
+It can be done by feeding the fasting through contributions to public Iftar meals at Mosques or other community venues.
+You can also donate food items to food banks near you, or support any charitable organisation by donating towards Iftar packs or food parcels.

 Our Ramadan Charity Appeal

-Support Charity Meals’ Ramadan Foor Parcel Appeal by donating Iftar and Suhoor food packs for families in need.
+Follow the example of the Prophet (PBUH) and increase your generosity during the holy month.
+Give your Ramadan charity by supporting Charity Meals and donating Iftar and Suhoor food packs for families in need.
 For £30, you can support a family of five for the whole month.
 Donate generously and help those suffering from hunger this Ramadan.

 Respond to other Ramadan appeals by giving your Fidya and Kaffarah to Charity Meals.
 Fulfil your religious obligation by spending on those in need.
-Your donation in the month of Ramadan will raise your status as a believer while helping those in desperate need of substantial aid.
+Your donation in the month of Ramadan will raise your status as a believer, whilst also helping those in desperate need of substantial aid.
 Contribute to one of the vital campaigns of Charity Meals and help save lives.

 Make a Donation